Starks-Technology/.github/profile/README.md

 6. Use pull requests/branching.
 Do not commit to the main branch unless you are explicitly instructed to.

 ### Convention
+When to use lowercase:
+- folders

 When to use camelCase:
-- naming functions
+- functions

 When to use CapitalCase:
-- naming screens
+- screens

 Let's make something great!